 - Hats: Copy the hats from the snowmen accessories and have students color and cut them out.

-- Regular Buttons: Purchase mini buttons from the craft store.
+- Regular Buttons: Purchase mini buttons from the craft or fabric store.

 - Large Buttons: Purchase small buttons from the craft or fabric store.